iterative/dvc.org/content/blog/2022-03-16-march-22-heartbeat.md

 ## Open Positions

-Even with these amazing new additions to the team, we're still hiring!
+Even with our amazing new additions to the team, we're still hiring!
 [Use this link](https://iterative.notion.site/Iterative-ai-is-Hiring-852cb978129645e1906e2c9a878a4d22)
 to find details of all the positions and share with anyone you think may be interested! 🚀